ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_GEOMETRIES_

-SYS_GEOMETRIES_ contains information about tables that have GEOMETRY columns.
+This is a meta table that contains information about tables that have GEOMETRY columns.

 | Column name     | Type     | Description                                      |
 | --------------- | -------- | ------------------------------------------------ |